Prospective and Admitted Students FAQ

 Princeton's classes are quite small when compared with classes at many other research universities.
 The departmental courses that you take in your junior and senior years will probably have about 20-25 students -- sometimes fewer, rarely more.
 Independent work is, of course, done individually or as part of a team of 2 to 4 students.
-In your sophomore year, the foundation courses in your engineering department will have about 30 to 60 students (a bit more in Computer Science due to its current popularity).
+In your sophomore year, the foundation courses in your engineering department will have about 30 to 60 students (more in Computer Science due to its current popularity).
 The largest required courses that you will encounter will probably occur in your first year.
 The general chemistry lecture may have about 200 students meeting three times a week.
 Your weekly general physics lecture may have about 150, but this course is taught primarily in smaller classes of about 15 to 20 students three times a week.

 What is a typical first-year schedule?